aka: Trench Run

 - The X-Wing Series is generally about Old School Dogfighting and daring commando missions, but highly improbable airstrikes have a place too.
 One mission has them virtually recreating the iconic Death Star mission, with a run through a canyon followed by a proton torpedo strike on a pipe embedded in the canyon wall.

-- The X-Wing Series even gives a name to the "maneuver through this difficult terrain in order to bypass enemy defenses" tactic.
-Targets destroyed by those means are said to have died of "Trench Run Disease".
+- The series even gives a name to the "maneuver through this difficult terrain in order to bypass enemy defenses" tactic.
+Targets destroyed by those means are said to have died of "Trench Run Disease."

 - The Guns of Navarone begins with planes coming back from such a mission against the titular fortress.
 At Navarone, however, it was impossible, which is why the mountain-climbing team had to be sent in.

 - A possible subterranean example in Perry Rhodan would be the kidnapping of the visiting Emperor of Arkon off the planet Ertrus (occupied by said Empire at the time), which due to all the security measures aboveground necessitated the commando team in question infiltrating the area (and ducking underneath a force field) by taking an only somewhat vaguely defined route through the high-gravity planet's rather geologically active underworld...in midget chameleon submarines because the way back to the surface led straight through a geyser right in the middle of the capital.

 - This is a recurring element in Dale Brown's books.
 One of the best examples is Flight of the Old Dog, where the eponymous bomber has to fly deep into well-defended Soviet airspace to destroy a superweapon.